emanb29/artst-website/_posts/2018-02-10-cradle-to-cradle.md

     	- Recycle as many materials as possible
    - Eco-effective building:
     	- Make the building functional
+        - Use waste products and other outputs of the building as inputs somewhere else (waste = food)
+        - Provide the same ecosystem services as the displaced ecological features

 5. List a few of the different strategies the authors discuss in the “Respecting Diversity” chapter for how our built and made environment can become more sustainable: